juancopi81/komposair/README.md

 # Komposair

+*Komposair was selected by TensorFlow for the [TensorFlow Community Spotlight program](https://blog.tensorflow.org/2020/11/tensorflow-community-spotlight-program-update.html) on December 2020*

 Komposair is a web app that lets musician create melodies using AI.
 Visit Komposar at https://www.komposair.com/

   - Create melodies based on your motif